KyunHwan/trainer/experiment_training/README.md

 # experiment_training

-Concrete experiment implementations that plug into the [`trainer/`](../trainer/) framework via the registry system.
-Contains registered trainers, data loaders, losses, and optimizers for imitation learning experiments, plus the YAML configs that drive them.
+This folder contains concrete experiment implementations that plug into the [`trainer/`](../trainer/) framework via the registry system.
+For project-wide context, see [docs/README.md](../docs/README.md).

 ## Purpose